 These Authority Loans are subject to certain covenants and reporting requirements.
 Intellinetics is required to, within three years of the respective loan origination dates of each of the Authority Loans, have created and/or retained an aggregate of 25 full time jobs in the State of Ohio.
 Should Intellinetics not have attained these employment levels by the respective dates, then the interest rates on the Authority Loans shall increase to 10% per annum.
 In July, 2014, the Company informed the State of Ohio that it would not meet the employment level of 15 new full-time employees as well as retain 10 existing full-time employees.
 As a result of this non-compliance with a covenant of Authority Loan No. 1, the Development Services Agency exercised its right to increase the interest rate from 6.0% to 7.0%, effective October 1, 2014.
-The approximate impact of this increase is to raise the Company's balloon payment by \$6,000 on Authority Loan No. 1, which is due in September 2015.
+The approximate impact of this increase is to raise the Company's balloon payment by \$6,000 on Authority Loan No. 1, which is due, as amended on August 1, 2018.
 We have had past instances of non-compliance with certain of the loan covenants.
 We are currently in compliance with the all other loan covenants.
 There can be no assurance that we will not become non-compliant with one or more of these covenants in the future.

-Between June 4, 2014 and July 10, 2014, the Company issued convertible promissory notes in an aggregate amount of \$45,000 (the "Notes in an Aggregate Amount of \$45,000") to accredited investors who are associated with each other (the accredited investors collectively referred to as the ("\$45,000 Investors").
-The Convertible Notes mature on December 31, 2015 (the "Maturity Date") and bear interest at an annual rate of interest of 10 percent until maturity, with interest payable quarterly.
-The Note Investors have a right, in their sole discretion, to convert the Convertible Notes into shares of Common Stock, par value \$0.001 per share, of the Company under certain circumstances at a conversion rate of \$0.56 per Share.
-The Company recognized a beneficial conversion feature in the amount of \$3,125.
-Interest expense recognized on the amortization of the beneficial conversion feature was \$551 for three months ended March 31, 2015.
-If the Convertible Notes have not been fully repaid by the Company by the Maturity Date or converted into shares at the election of the Convertible Note Investors prior to the Maturity Date, then such Convertible Notes will accrue interest at the annual rate of 12% from the Maturity Date until the date the Convertible Notes are repaid in full.
-Any interest not paid quarterly will also accrue interest at the annual rate of 12%.
+Between June 24, 2014 and July 7, 2014, the Company issued convertible promissory notes in an aggregate amount of \$135,000 (the "Notes in an Aggregate Amount of \$135,000") to two accredited investors.
+The Convertible Notes matured on December 31, 2015 (the "Maturity Date") and bear interest at an annual rate of interest of 10 percent until maturity, with interest payable quarterly.
+The Note Investors had a right, in their sole discretion, to convert the Convertible Notes into shares of Common Stock, par value \$0.001 per share, of the Company under certain circumstances at a conversion rate of \$0.56 per Share.
+If the Convertible Notes had not been fully repaid by the Company by the Maturity Date or converted into shares at the election of the Convertible Note Investors prior to the Maturity Date, then such Convertible Notes accrued interest at the annual rate of 12% from the Maturity Date until the date the Convertible Notes are repaid in full.
 The Company used the proceeds of the Convertible Note for working capital, general corporate purposes, and debt repayment.
+On January 6, 2016, the investor note holders converted \$135,000 of the convertible promissory notes and accrued interest of \$35,038, into 303,912 of common shares and 141,698 in company warrants to purchase common stock, as part of a private placement and note exchange commenced in December 2015.
+The warrants have an exercise price equal to \$0.65 per share and contain a cashless exercise provision.
+All warrants are immediately exercisable and have a term of five years from issuance.
+Interest expense of \$113,762 was recorded on the issuance of these warrants.

-The table below reflects all notes payable at March 31, 2015 and December 31, 2014, respectively, with the exception of related party notes disclosed in Note 8 - Notes Payable - Related Parties.
+The table below reflects all notes payable at March 31, 2016 and December 31, 2015, respectively, with the exception of related party notes disclosed in Note 8 - Notes Payable - Related Parties

-March 31, 2015 De 2014 2014 Authority Loan No. 1, due September 1, 2015 \$ 576,429 \$ 600,429 Authority Loan No. 2, due August 1, 2018 633,006 657,006 Notes payable due December 31, 2015 43,346 42,794 Total notes payable \$ 1,252,781 \$ 1,300,229 Less current portion (744,410) (756,614) Long-term portion of notes payable \$ 508,371 \$ 543,615
+N March 31, 2016 2015 Authority Loan No. 1, due September 1, 2015 \$ 463,373 \$ 493,373 Authority Loan No. 2, due August 1, 2018 529,661 559,661 Notes payable due December 31, 2015 - 135,000 Total notes payable 993,034 1,188,034 Less: unamortized debt issuance costs (3,547) (4,255) Less current portion (294,543) (401,573) Long-term portion of notes payable \$ 694,944 \$ 782,206